memfault/interrupt/_drafts/zero-to-main-libc.md

 include Musl libc, Bionic libc, ucLibc, and dietlibc.

 Newlib is an implementation of the C Standard Library targeted at bare-metal embedded systems that is maintained by RedHat.

-Newlib has become the de-facto standard in embedded software because it is complete, has optimizations for a wide range of architectures, and produces relatively small code.
+It has become the de-facto standard in embedded software because it is complete, has optimizations for a wide range of architectures, and produces relatively small code.

-Today it is bundled alongside toolchains and SDK provided by vendors such as ARM (`arm-none-eabi-gcc`) and Espressif (ESP-IDF for ESP32).
+Today Newlib is bundled alongside toolchains and SDK provided by vendors such as ARM (`arm-none-eabi-gcc`) and Espressif (ESP-IDF for ESP32).

-> **newlib vs. newlib-nano**: when code-size constrained, you may chooses to use
+> Note: when code-size constrained, you may choose to use
 > a variant of newlib, called newlib-nano, which does away with some C99
 > features, and some `printf` bells and whistles to deliver a more compact
 > standard library.
 Newlib-nano is enabled with the `—specs=nano.specs` CFLAG.